 Previously, Joanna was Executive Director at the British Bankers’ Association running their policy department for personal and small business customers.
 Before that she was a House of Commons researcher and prior to that a primary school teacher.

 In 2010, Joanna was awarded an OBE for services to people in debt and a CBE in 2020 for services to people in financial difficulty.

 Joanna is a director of the financial services trade association UK Finance, representing vulnerable consumers and is a member of the Money and Pensions Service Advisory Group.
-She is also Chair of the Advisory Panel at Birmingham University’s Centre on Household Assets and Savings Management and Vice Chair of the Friends Provident Foundation and a Chartered Director.
+She is also Chair of the Advisory Panel at Birmingham University’s Centre on Household Assets and Savings Management, Vice Chair of the Friends Provident Foundation and a Chartered Director.

 Sir Leigh Lewis spent 37 years as a civil servant, latterly as Permanent Secretary at the Department for Work and Pensions from 2005-2010.
 Amongst his other current appointments, Sir Leigh is Chair of the alcohol education charity, Drinkaware, Vice Chair of the Holocaust Memorial Day Trust and a visiting fellow at Greenwich University Business School.